-Landry, a Republican, was the representative for Louisiana’s 3rd congressional district from 2011 to 2012.
+Landry was the representative for Louisiana’s 3rd congressional district and was a Republican.
+He served from 2011 to 2012.

 Landry is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2013 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).